 What is an email newsletter?
 Do I even need one for my business?
-What are some inspiring examples of businesses getting it right with email engagement?
+What are some inspiring examples of companies getting it right with email engagement?
 How to write a newsletter?
 How to send an email newsletter?
 Do you often have similar questions?

 What is an Email Newsletter?